pumascript/puma/README.md

 ### A more useful example:

-This example show how to use PumaScript to re-write JQuery selectors into native Javascript functions:
+This example show how to use PumaScript to re-write JQuery selectors into native JavaScript functions:

 ```
 /* @meta */